 Hence, the following types of organisations are eligible to use DigiD:

-The organisation is a public organisation or a private organisation which is legally authorized to handle a public task.
+The organisation is a public organisation or a private organisation that is legally authorized to handle a public task.

 The organisation is allowed – on a legal basis – to use the BSN for this public task.